Home ยป Recipes ยป Popular ยป Baking

 Side view of an easy dessert recipe for christmas on parchment paper with colourful marshmallows.

-HOW TO MAKE THE PEANUT BUTTER MARSHMALLOW SQUARES
+HOW TO MAKE PEANUT BUTTER CONFETTI SQUARES

 In a large pot over medium-low heat, combine the butterscotch chips, peanut butter and butter.
 Stir frequently until the mixture is completely melted.